 Experience & Credentials

-Most of our teachers, in addition to having years of experience, nurturing, caring and loving, have been with us since the schools inception in 2000.
-All our teachers and assistants have Early Childhood Development credentials.
-The Lead Teachers in each of our classrooms are Montessori trained.
-In addition, several of our teachers have additional college degrees.
-We are also members of the International Montessori Society (IMS) and PACE; Professional Association for Childhood Education
+Most of our dedicated teachers have been with us since the school’s foundation in the year 2000.
+All of our teachers and assistants have Early Childhood Development credentials.
+The lead teachers in each of our classrooms are Montessori trained.

 Areas of Study